 In this scenario, the amount you can deduct in Traditional IRA contributions really hinges on whether you lived with your spouse at any time during the year, and what you made.
 The IRS considers your filing status to be single even when you’re married if you and your spouse don’t live together.

-If you and your spouse lived apart and your modified adjusted gross income was $62,000 or less, you can take the full deduction, up to the amount of your contribution limit.
-If you earned between $62,000 and $72,000, you’d be eligible for a partial deduction.
-If you made more than $72,000, you wouldn’t qualify to deduct any of your contributions.
+If you and your spouse lived apart and your modified adjusted gross income was $63,000 or less, you can take the full deduction, up to the amount of your contribution limit.
+If you earned between $63,000 and $73,000, you’d be eligible for a partial deduction.
+If you made more than $73,000, you wouldn’t qualify to deduct any of your contributions.
 In 2019 the income phase-out limits are each $1,000 more, or $64,000 and $74,000.

 If you lived with your spouse, the income limits for taking the deduction are much lower.
 You could snag a partial deduction if your modified adjust gross income is less than $10,000 but no deduction is allowed if your income is above that amount.